leucos/ansible-tuto/step-13/README.md

 change few things in our ssh servers config.
 We also want to avoid browsers to hit our backend servers directly.

-For this, we will write two new roles : a ssh role and and iptables role.
+For this, we will write two new roles: a ssh role and and iptables role.
 So this part will be a bit longer that the previous ones, and will span several steps.
 Grab some coffee, here we go.